 Some beachcombers use the “Venice snowshovel” to find shark teeth

 Although you might find a fossilized shark’s tooth on any area beach, your best bet is to head to Venice’s Caspersen Beach.
 With your toes snuggled into the sand at the water’s edge, pick up a handful of sand and shells and sift through your fingers.
-Sharks teeth generally range from 1/8 to 3 ½” long and are usually dark gray or black in color.
+Shark teeth generally range from 1/8 to 3 ½” long and are usually dark gray or black in color.
 After you collect your bounty you can celebrate at Sharkey’s on the Pier Restaurant with a great Gulf view and a well-deserved, delicious fish sandwich.

 Visit the Past